gbmhunter/blog/content/programming/operating-systems/linux/linux-serial-ports-using-c-cpp/index.md

 // Allocate memory for read buffer, set size according to your needs char read_buf [256];

+// Normally you wouldn't do this memset() call, but since we will just receive
+// ASCII data for this example, we'll set everything to 0 so we can
+// call printf() easily.
 memset(&read_buf, '\0', sizeof(read_buf);

 // Read bytes.
 The behaviour of read() (e.g. does it block?,